 By seeking call attribution as part of your marketing strategy, you can get a full view of how all of your marketing channels are performing.

-For an overview of how omnichannel marketing attribution works, check out this video: Conversational Analytics for Marketers.
+For an overview of how multi-channel marketing attribution works, check out this pillar blog post: Call Tracking and Call Analytics: The Basics.